Alem is an Entrepreneur and Writer with an A.S. in Digital Film Making.

 In this film analysis, I am going to explain how symbolism and dialogue contribute to the ongoing theme of Billy Wilder's acclaimed Ace in the Hole.
-In my perspective, the theme of this film is human interest, a phrase that is referred to more than once by the main protagonist.
+In my perspective, the theme of this film is human interest, a phrase that is referred to more than once by the protagonist.
 After one viewing, there are several questions that stuck with me.
-They all revolved around the actions of one character.
-The main person of interest, Mr. Chuck Tatum.
+They all revolved around the actions of one character: the main person of interest, Mr. Chuck Tatum.

 The film opens with an extreme close-up of dirt on the ground.
-This is more than just a foreshadowing of a key component of the story, but also a metaphor for most of the characters.
+This is not just a foreshadowing of a key component of the story, but also a metaphor for most of the characters.
 They are dirty.

 Good News Is No News

 Sitting in the passenger seat as Herbie drives, Tatum starts schooling the kid on journalism.
 After learning that he went to journalism school, Tatum insists that he wasted his time.
 He says that he got started selling newspapers, where he quickly realized that most people didn't want to read about good news.
 "Bad news sells best," he says to a virgin-minded Herbie.
 "Good news is no news."
 This is a key instance where the writer uses dialogue to introduce what I believe to be the story's main theme.

 I chose this picture to analyze because it is thought by many movie experts to be one of the best American films.
 What constitutes a movie as being one of the best is left up to interpretation, but one key ingredient that most every expert can agree on is longevity.
 If a movie can stand the test of time then it's at least considered.
 Quotes like, "Bad news sells best" and "Good news is no news" can be easily inserted into an analysis of our society today.
 Just look at the headlines on Twitter, Facebook, etc. Which ones do you click on, the good or the bad?
 The positive story or the negative one?
 Which occupies the news cycle more?